progapandist/rubotnik/README.md

 git push heroku master
 ```

 Now don't forget to go back to your Facebook developer console and change the address of your webhook from your ngrok URL to Heroku one.
 That's it!

-### You're live!
+### :tada: You're live! :tada:

 # Planned features